hippalectryon-0/xr-scipy/doc/filters.rst

 Savitzky-Golay LSQ filtering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Savitzky-Golay filter as a special type of a FIR filter which is equivalent to replacing filtered values by leas-square fits of polynomials (or their derivatives) of a given order within a rolling window.
+The Savitzky-Golay filter as a special type of a FIR filter which is equivalent to replacing filtered values by least-square fits of polynomials (or their derivatives) of a given order within a rolling window.
 For details see `their Wikipedia page`_ Such a filter is very useful when temporal or spatial features in the signal are of greater interest than frequency or wavenumber bands, respectively.

 .. _`their Wikipedia page`: https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter